fhhagenberg-sqe/ringbuffer-modelbasedtesting/README.md

 - [x] Run the test (and the model) by `mvn test`
 - [x] Read the code of _RingBufferSimpleModel_ and use it as basis for your test model
-- [x] Note: The test model class _RingBufferSimpleModel_ contains a main method; you can also run the model without the need of a separate test class
+- [x] Note: The test model class _RingBufferSimpleModel_ contains a main method; you can also run the model in your IDE without the need of a separate test class

 ### Instructions